hellenike/textbook/docs/topics/pronouns/index.md

 > Notes on the forms of οὗτος, αὕτη, τοῦτο:
 - The stem follows a pattern similar to the article, with the stem starting in tau in most forms, but with a rough breathing instead in the masculine and feminine nominative forms, both singular and plural.
 - The masculine and neuter forms have second declension endings with the diphthong **ου** in the stem, while the feminine forms have first decelension endings with the diphthong **αυ** in the stem.
-- The exception in the feminine is the genitive plural, which is drawn by assimiliation to the same form as the masculine and neuter genitvie plural, τούτων.
+- The exception in the feminine is the genitive plural, which is assimilated to the same form as the masculine and neuter genitvie plural, τούτων.
 - The neuter nominative and accustive plural forms use the αυ diphthong in phonetic assimilation with its ending -α.
 - The neuter singular nominative and accusative are a different kind of second declension ending (-ο instead of -ον).
 - The persistent accent pattern is the accent on a long penult.
 Thus the accent does not move from the penult, and will be a circumflex when the ultima is short and an acute when the ultima is long.